mautic/user-documentation/docs/configuration/settings.rst

 * **Show Contact preference settings** - Select **Yes** to direct the unsubscribe link to your configured Preference enter.
 If you haven't created a Preference Center, Mautic creates a default page based on the next 5 settings.
 The created page uses the default Theme for styling.

 * **Show Contact Segment preferences** - Select **Yes** to allow a Contact to change which Segments they're part of on the Preference Center page.
-Segments won't display on the Preference Center page if they aren't published and public.
+Segments won't display on the Preference Center page if they aren't active and public.

 * **Show Contact frequency preferences** - Select **Yes** to allow an individual to limit the number of Marketing Messages they receive on each Channel from the Preference Center.